-A short drive away is historic Midway, Utah.
-Founded by Swiss immigrants, modern Midway sports traditional swiss architecture and boutique shopping.
-Enjoy a day trip to Park City, Utah, home of the Sundance film festival.
-Ride the free trolley to storefronts up and down main street, and ski in the winter months at some of the nation’s top ski resorts.
+A short drive from Jordanelle State Park is historic Midway, Utah.
+Swiss immigrants founded midway, and now, Midway sports traditional swiss architecture and boutique shopping.
+Guests to the park can also enjoy a day trip to Park City, Utah, home of the Sundance Film Festival.

 RV Rentals in Jordanelle State Park